samsuh/2025-learnings/README.md

 4/27 - got through overview of struct, vec, #[derive(Debug)]
 4/28 - got through arrays vs vectors, immutability of bindings by default, "{:#?} formatter"

+Getting caught up in the RISC-V EVM discussions.
+If I make it through to the Ethereum protocol fellowship, i'd be interested in focusing some effort into implementing part of this initiative, or contributing to it.
+Here's a chatgpt overview of the process I'd be looking at: https://chatgpt.com/share/680f8cc7-c1a8-800f-854e-1c89569f8651